 Zero Trust is a framework that was developed with the goal of protecting users, assets, and resources.
 As a result of today’s complex infrastructure, the traditional strategies of network segmentation are ineffective, calling for a more continuous, dynamic approach.
 The following guiding principles drive the “architecture”:

-- All resources are accessed in a secure manner regardless of location.
+- All resources are accessed securely regardless of location.

 - Access control is on a “need-to-know” basis and is strictly enforced.